bihealth/WiPP/documentation/USERGUIDE.md

 ### Training data annotation (Step 2)

-You now need to annotate manually a series of peaks which will then be used to train the SVM classifiers and subsequently optimise the peak picking algoritm paramters to best fit your data.
+You now need to annotate manually a series of peaks which will then be used to train the SVM classifiers and subsequently optimise the peak picking algoritm parameters to best fit your data.
 This task usually take several hours, but you only need to do that once per instrument/protocol.
 Once trained, the SVM classifiers can be reused on other datasets generated with the same instrument and data acquisition method.

 To start the classification run the following command, you can add the flag `--help` to learn more: